IsraelHikingMap/ElevationWebAPI/README.md

-# elevation-micro-service
+# Elevation Micro Serive
-A .net core elevation service
+A .net core elevation service that uses hgt files to return elevation information for a given latitude and longtitude